 3) A local fellowship with a self-sustaining structure:

 The radically communal structure of the church described in the book of Acts does not fit our day and age; church order changes to fit the social context.
 Elsewhere the NT notes historic offices in the church (pastors, bishops, elders, deacons, evangelists, teachers, etc.) that have been maintained in various ways in continuity with the earliest traditions.
 The point is, however, whether we like it or not, the church must have a competent, self-sustaining structure to persist; yet this “institution” only exists to serve the fellowship in worship and mission to the end of being people with Christ-like hearts.
-In his sermon On Zeal, John Wesley addresses the common problem of out-of-balance religious passion and points out that we should be most “zealous" for the thing most central.
+In his sermon On Zeal, John Wesley addresses the common problem of misplaced religious passion and points out that we should be most “zealous" for the things most central.
 Our order only exists for the sake of being shaped by the love of God for the love of humanity.